ros-navigation/docs.nav2.org/docs/configuration/packages/configuring-behavior-server.md

 ## Default Plugins

-#### NOTE
+!!! note

     In Iron and older versions, “/” was used instead of “::”.

 When the `behavior_plugins` parameter is not overridden, the following default plugins are loaded: